walmartlabs/concord-website/docs/plugins-v2/git.md

 operation.
 If not provided, the default branch of the repository is used - typically called `master`.

+To perform a shallow clone (truncate commit history to 1) specify `shallow: true` and `useJGit: false` input parameters.

 ### Pull

 The `pull` action of the `git` task can be used to pull changes from another